gruntwork-io/docs/_docs-sources/library/usage/contributing.md

 questions and get feedback from the maintainers and the community before you sink a lot of time into writing (possibly the wrong) code.
 If there is anything you’re unsure about, just ask!

 If you're submitting a simple change such as a new variable or new output value, it may be worth opening a pull request directly, as described below.
-The key point is that we want to minimize the risk that you invest time in something we ultimately can't use.

 ## Proceed to a pull request